syncfusion-content/windowsforms-docs/WindowsForms/SfDataGrid/Summaries.md

 {% endtabs %}
 ![Custom group caption summary cell renderer in windows forms datagrid](SfDataGrid_Summaries_UG_images/summaries16.png)

+## On-demand summary calculation for group and caption summary

+You can calculate the caption and group summaries on-demand by setting the [sfDataGrid.SummaryCalculationMode](https://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.SfDataGrid.WinForms~Syncfusion.WinForms.DataGrid.SfDataGrid~SummaryCalculationMode.html) property to ‘CalculationMode.OnDemandCaptionSummary’ or ‘CalculationMode.OnDemandGroupSummary’.
+You can set this property when loading more number of summary columns on summary row or more number of group summaries to improve loading performance.
+The on-demand summary calculation calculates summaries for the summary rows that are visible, and summaries for other rows will be calculated only when it comes into view.

+{% tabs %}
+{% highlight c# %}
+this.sfDataGrid.SummaryCalculationMode = CalculationMode.OnDemandCaptionSummary | CalculationMode.OnDemandGroupSummary;
+{% endhighlight %}
+{% highlight vb %}
+Me.sfDataGrid.SummaryCalculationMode = CalculationMode.OnDemandCaptionSummary Or CalculationMode.OnDemandGroupSummary
+{% endhighlight %}
+{% endtabs %}

 ## Formatting Summary
 In the below sections, formatting is explained using table summary.
 In the same way, group and caption summaries can also be formatted.